blackburn32/the-glucose-games/content/nightscout.md

 ## Disconnecting from Nightscout

-If you'd like to disconnect from Nightscout for any reason, you can do so by navigating to the [connections](/connect) page and clicking the trash can icon.
+If you'd like to disconnect from Nightscout for any reason, you can do so by navigating to the [settings page](/account) and clicking the trash can icon.

 Note that The Glucose Games does not store your Nightscout data, so disconnecting will prevent the games from accessing any of your blood glucose data from Nightscout.